synctree/snap-ebs/README.md

-snap-ebsc2-ebs-automatic-consistent-snapshot
+snap-ebs
 ===

-Easier to use than it is to say, this project aims to provide easy, automatic, and consistent snapshots for AWS EBS volumes on EC2 instances.
+This project aims to provide easy, automatic, and consistent snapshots for AWS EBS volumes on EC2 instances.

 Some specific goals and how they are achieved:

  - *Safety*: refuses to operate unless everything seems ok, and tries desperately to leave your system no worse than it started
- - *Reliability*: comprehensive test sweet makes sure that SnapEbs behaves as expected, even in unexpected conditions.
+ - *Reliability*: comprehensive test sweet makes sure that `snap-ebs` behaves as expected, even in unexpected conditions.
  - *Visibility*: verbose logging options to inspect the decision-making process for any action
  - *Ease of Installation*: just install the gem and add one line to your crontab
  - *Ease of Use*: automatically detects volumes mounted to the machine